sora-xor/sora2-substrate-js-library/doc.md

 > [`EraElectionStatus`] is `Closed`.
 >
 > # <weight>
+>
 > - Time complexity: O(L), where L is unlocking chunks
 > - Bounded by `MAX_UNLOCKING_CHUNKS`.
 > - Storage changes: Can't increase storage, only decrease it.
+>
+> ---
-> ---------------
+>
 > - DB Weight:
 >   - Reads: EraElectionStatus, Ledger, Locks, [Origin Account]
 >   - Writes: [Origin Account], Locks, Ledger
+>
 > # </weight>

 arguments:

-+ value: `Compact<BalanceOf>`
+- value: `Compact<BalanceOf>`
 <hr>

 #### **api.tx.staking.setHistoryDepth**

 > Set `HistoryDepth` value.
 This function will delete any history information
 > when `HistoryDepth` is reduced.
 >
 > Parameters:
+>
 > - `new_history_depth`: The new history depth you would like to set.
 > - `era_items_deleted`: The number of items that will be deleted by this dispatch.
 >   This should report all the storage items that will be deleted by clearing old
 >   era history.
 Needed to report an accurate weight for the dispatch.
 Trusted by
 >   `Root` to report an accurate number.
 >
 > Origin must be root.
 >
 > # <weight>
+>
 > - E: Number of history depths removed, i.e. 10 -> 7 = 3
 > - Weight: O(E)
 > - DB Weight:
 >   - Reads: Current Era, History Depth
 >   - Writes: History Depth
 >   - Clear Prefix Each: Era Stakers, EraStakersClipped, ErasValidatorPrefs
 >   - Writes Each: ErasValidatorReward, ErasRewardPoints, ErasTotalStake, ErasStartSessionIndex
+>
 > # </weight>

 arguments:

-+ new_history_depth: `Compact<EraIndex>`
+- new_history_depth: `Compact<EraIndex>`
-+ _era_items_deleted: `Compact<u32>`
+- \_era_items_deleted: `Compact<u32>`
 <hr>

 #### **api.tx.staking.reapStash**

 > Remove all data structure concerning a staker/stash once its balance is at the minimum.
 > This is essentially equivalent to `withdraw_unbonded` except it can be called by anyone